 Please note that you can always email a query to studentlife@tees.ac.uk if you are happy to communicate by email instead.

-A student support initial assessment is a 30 minute appointment with an adviser who specialises in mental health and autism.
+A mental health initial assessment is a 30 minute appointment with an adviser who specialises in mental health and autism.
 The appointment includes a holistic assessment of your needs to explore appropriate internal or external support.
 The appointment will include talking about any difficulties you are experiencing related to your mental health or personal circumstances where you feel you need some additional support.
 Possible outcomes of the assessment may be, for example:

 We recognise that some students may have accessibility needs when attending an appointment.
 This includes, but is not limited to, learning, communication and sensory difficulties as well as mobility, visual and hearing impairments.
 If you would like to discuss any particular requirements, please email studentlife@tees.ac.uk in advance of your appointment and we can discuss any adaptations required to meet your individual needs.